 A southern institution, The Stunned Mullet not only slings next-level ocean-based delicacies with a healthy twist, but is also in the ideal position for a cracker of a picnic.
 Choose from the fresh fish of the day cooked how you like it, load up with your choice of fries (the sweet potato chips are a delight) and head to Cabarita headland with a picnic rug.
 Next, tuck into your delicious feast while you take in those sweeping views of the coastline.

 Owned by the same family since 1995, this popular pitstop specialises in grilled seafood and fresh salads.
 The menu also covers all of your favourites like potato scallops, battered savs and burgers, while those looking for a sweet treat will want to throw a few pineapple or banana fritters on their order.

 Honourable mentions: Want more?
-Catch a feed at Get Hooked in Tweed Heads, venture north to Reef Seafood at The Brickworks Centre, or throw a line to Luka’s Fish and Chips in Palm Beach.
+Catch a feed at Get Hooked in Tweed Heads or venture north to Reef Seafood at The Brickworks Centre.
 Oh, and Custard Canteen at Tallebudgera Creek has tasty Furphy-battered fish and chips on its menu (also available as a burger) served with hot chips and chunky tartare.